Want to keep chickens and rabbits together? These are the things you need to consider!

 Both chickens and rabbits are very sociable animals that like spending time together with others, and it doesn’t matter too much if the company is of another species.
 They also have similar requirements when it comes to space, temperature and attention.
 Apart from that, having the two live together will also be more space efficient for you, as you won’t have to create two living quarters, but can focus on one larger area instead.

-There are however things to think about if you’re considering keeping rabbits and chickens together – just putting them together in a run and hoping for the best will probably not end well.
+There are however things to think about if you’re considering keeping rabbits and chickens together – just putting them together in a chicken run or rabbit run and hoping for the best will probably not end well.
 Chickens may carry diseases that are latent and symptomless, but that will make the rabbits ill, and they are also by nature scared of fast-moving things (animals included) and having speedy rabbits racing around their feet might create a lot of stress if they are not used to it.

 So while it’s not problem free having the two live together, it’s definitely possible.
 Here are some things to think about: